 Graduate Certificate in Molecular & Biomedical Sciences

 The Graduate Certificate in Molecular and Biomedical Sciences reinforces basic science concepts through examples of human disease and experimental data and is fundamental for a better understanding of clinical sciences.
-The curriculum includes eight graduate-level courses consisting of six courses in biomedical sciences and two professional skills courses.
+The curriculum includes eight graduate-level courses, offered face-to-face and live online, consisting of six courses in biomedical sciences and two professional skills courses.
 Classes are taught by College of Medicine faculty and cover similar material seen in the first year of medical school.

 Program grads went on to medical school